How Does a Sexual Assault Survivor Get Paid Compensation After a Lawsuit?

 Lee Floyd—September 27, 2019

 However, not everyone understands their rights to do so, nor do they recognize who can be held accountable.
 In many circumstances, the assailant is not the only source of recovery for a survivor.
-Often times, institutions and organizations are also responsible and can be held financially accountable for the harms caused the sexual abuse survivors.
+Oftentimes, institutions and organizations are also responsible and can be held financially accountable for the harm caused the sexual abuse survivors.

 The Responsible Parties

 Many situations involving sexual assault occur in settings or locations where the survivor’s safety should never have been in question.
 This could potentially make other parties besides the attacker liable, especially when it was the other party’s duty to ensure your care and safety on their premises.
 The following settings or locations are commonly held responsible for sexual abuse:

 - Religious organizations/institutions

 In these situations, the premises owner is considered negligent, and the compensation can come from the insurance company who provides the premises owner with the insurance policy.
 Typically, there is a policy limit associated with the insurance, but there are variables that can impact how much compensation may be recovered.

 What Compensation May Be Available?